Dylan Sprouse and Barbara Palvin Take Their Relationship to New Heights for 2-Year Anniversary - E! Online

 Over the years, fans have watched Sprouse and Palvin support each other in their careers, walk the red carpet together and enjoy a little playful banter on social media.
 They've also met each other's families.
 Although, it took a while for her to meet his brother Cole Sprouse.

-"Honestly, we're pretty low-key," he told E!
+"Honestly, we're pretty low-key," Palvin's main man told E!
 News in 2019.
 "We like watching anime and chilling inside and eating ice cream together.
 That's kind of our thing."

 Cheers to many more happy years!